BOARD OF DIRECTORS

 In addition, each member of the Board of Directors has specific duties and responsibilities which are specified in their respective job descriptions.
 These are as follows:

-- President Director: Co-ordinates, supervises and leads the Company’s management and ensures that all the Company’s business activities are executed in accordance with the vision, mission and values of the Company; monitors and reviews the Company’s risk management, internal control system, corporate governance for the interests of the minority shareholders and other stakeholders and compliance with regulations; and leads the Legal, Human Resources, Engineering and Corporate Communication departments.
+- President Director: Co-ordinates, supervises and leads the Company’s management and ensures that all the Company’s business activities are executed in accordance with the vision, mission and values of the Company; monitors and reviews the Company’s risk management, internal control system, corporate governance for the interests of the minority shareholders and other stakeholders and compliance with regulations, including human rights-related issues; and leads the Board of Directors, human resources, engineering, corporate communication, internal audit, information and communication technology, business process and business development departments.

-- Operations Director: Plans, coordinates, directs, controls, implements and evaluates agronomic aspects and overall operational processes of our agribusinesses.
+- Vice President Director (Operation Director): Plans, coordinates, directs, controls, implements and evaluates agronomic aspects and overall operational processes of our agribusinesses.

-- Legal Director: Plans, coordinates, directs, controls, implements and evaluates matters related to legal affairs, as well as licensing and permits.
-He is also responsible for the Corporate Secretary function in addition for goverment relations for region 1 & 2.
+- Legal Director: Plans, coordinates, directs, controls, implements and evaluates matters related to legal affairs, and licensing and permits.
+The Legal Director is also responsible for the corporate secretary function.

 The Criteria for The Board of Directors